SarahZimmermann-Schmutzler/baby-tools-shop/README.md

 After that there you can retrace the whole process of using the shop application and containerizing it.
 In the end there is a checklist that rounds off the process.

-## TECHNOLOGIES
+## Technologies

 ### Web Shop
 - Python 3.9
 - Django 4.0.2
 - Venv
+- python-dotenv

 ### Containerization
 - Docker
-- dotenv

 ## BabyStore - The Baby Tools Shop

 The application is based on Python and Django.
-After your setup it is a web shop, that offers products (baby tools) to potential buyers.
+After the setup it is a web shop, that offers products (baby tools) to potential buyers.
 It includes a detail-view of the products, an register and login option for the buyers.

-You get the empty web shop frame which you can fill - with help of the django admin panel - with categories and matching products that then appeares in the shop.
+The application provides the empty web shop frame that then needs to be filled with categories and matching products that then appeares in the shop.
+This data is created and managed via the django admin panel.

 ### Shop Example